James T. Laney: Other involvements

-In 1974 Laney was a visiting professor at Harvard Divinity School.
+In 1974, Laney was a visiting professor at Harvard Divinity School.
 He later chaired the Harvard Board of Overseers committee for Harvard Divinity School and has served on the Executive Committee of the Yale University Council.
-He served as a trustee of the Henry Luce Foundation in New York; co-chair, with Andrew Young, of Faith and the City in Atlanta; and board member of the Community Foundation for Greater Atlanta.
+He served as a trustee of the Henry Luce Foundation in New York; he was the co-chair, with Andrew Young, of Faith and the City in Atlanta; and he was a board member of the Community Foundation for Greater Atlanta.
 He is a past director of The Coca-Cola Company and SunTrust Georgia.
 From 1997 to 2003, he co-chaired the Council on Foreign Relations Task Force on Korea.
 He served as the chair of the United Board for Christian Higher Education in Asia.
 His articles have appeared in Foreign Affairs, The New York Times, The Washington Post, and numerous other publications.

 As president of Emory University, Laney offered former President Jimmy Carter to assume the role of distinguished professor on the condition that Carter would have an opportunity to lecture all of the schools of the university each year and that Carter's comments would never be restricted or censored in any way.
 Carter accepted his offer in April 1982 and worked with Emory University to establish what would become The Carter Center associated with the university.